 In recent years, Youmzain was the stable's flagbearer, performing admirably in the World's premier middle distance events.
 Twice a winner at the top level, the Sinndar entire became a reknowned Group 1 performer, three times finishing runner up in the Prix de l'Arc de Triomphe, as well as twice coming second in The King George VI & Queen Elizabeth Stakes at Ascot and Epsom's Coronation Cup.
 Youmzain was simply an inspirational horse.
 Costing £33,000, his career earnings totalled almost £4 million.
 As Mick insists, "You always have a chance."

-With 100 two year olds entering the West Ilsley training ranks every year, Mick continues to unearth promising juveniles and he regularly sends out well over 100 winners per season.
-Indeed, Queen's Logic, Zafeen, Nahoodh and Music Show are examples of the top class horses sourced and developed at Hodcott, with hope springing eternal that several of our new team of juveniles can go on to emulate their feats of success at the highest level, as Mick's quest for Classic success continues.........
+Over half of the West Ilsley training string is represented by two year olds every year and Mick continues to unearth promising juveniles season upon season.
+Indeed, Queen's Logic, Zafeen, Nahoodh, Music Show and Malabar are examples of the top class horses sourced and developed at Hodcott, with hope springing eternal that several of our new team of juveniles can go on to emulate their feats of success at the highest level.